singletonpa/2019-winter-transportation-survey/README.md

 ### Data
 These folders contain data collected and assembled as part of this research project.
 * **Survey 2019 Winter**: Anonymized survey data collected, along with the survey questionnaires, a data description file, and a data dictionary file.
    * Note: Many original and intermediate datasets are not included.
 They have been removed to protect participant confidentiality.
+* **Other**: Additional data used for the analysis of travel behavior and activity participation.

 ### Analysis
 These folders contain scripts and outputs associated with the preparation and analyses of the research project data.
 * **Data cleaning**: Scripts associated with the processing and cleaning of the survey data, along with a script description file.
    * Note: Some code within each script file is not included.
 Code has been removed to protect participant confidentiality.
 * **Descriptive statistics**: Script and tables showing descriptive statistics for the various datasets.
+* **Travel behavior**: Scripts and results of analyses of travel behavior and activity participation outcomes.